Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 3.92897in
    :height: 2.83333in

-Figure 12: use sliders to cut model in each direction
+Figure 12: Use sliders to cut model in each direction

 How to plot gridlines
 ~~~~~~~~~~~~~~~~~~~~~